sanika191/DS202_Final_Project_SanikaBorade/README.md

 ## Introduction

 This demo showcases a **quantum string matching algorithm**, designed to identify whether a given substring exists within a larger string using principles from quantum computing.
-It serves as a basic illustration of how quantum parallelism and interference can be leveraged to accelerate string search problems compared to classical approaches.

 The algorithm is implemented using **Qiskit**, a Python-based framework for quantum computing.
-While this version is simulated on a classical backend, it lays the groundwork for future deployment on real quantum hardware.

 ## Qiskit